danj7/popular_baby_names/README.md

 > gifs here

 From them we notice a couple of things:
-* Female names such as Mary and Helen start being very popular, butb bsobosbsb
+* Female names Mary and Helen start being very popular but after the 1950's fade and other such as Emma and Olivia become most popular.
+* Male names....